The Non-Travel Life of a Nigerian in Nairobi

 The fee for a work permit can be quite steep, so unless there’s a unique value that you’re offering, many companies would not overlook a Kenyan National for a foreign hire.
 Some might offer employment if the potential employee agrees to cover the fees themselves.

-In our cases, we were already employed by our organizations in their Nigerian locations and our work permits in Kenya were sponsored when we got transferred.
+In our cases, we were already employed by our organisations in their Nigerian locations, and our work permits in Kenya were sponsored when we got transferred.
 If your company has an office in another country, getting transferred is one of the easiest (and least costly) ways to move.

 Daily Life of a Nigerian in Nairobi